donhamiltoniii/dondon-blog/src/content/food/keto/meatballs-with-cabbage.md

 ### Instructions

-1. in a prep bowl, combine ground beef, pork, italian seasoning, and S&P until well incorporated.
+1. in a prep bowl, combine ground beef, pork, italian seasoning, and Salt and Pepper until well incorporated.
 2. Roll out ground meat into ~1.5" meatballs, sit aside on a baking sheet, should make about 14-18.
 3. Cut cabbage into quarters and remove core.
 Roughly chop each quarter into bite-size pieces.
 4. Place half of meatballs into bottom of pressure cooker, cover with half of cabbage.